 The individual will verify that all loans are insured as required.
 They will contact customers and/or insurance companies to request policies which are kept on file.
 They will maintain escrow accounts on mortgage loans.
 The position is full time and comes with a complete package of paid benefits, including health, dental, vision, life and long-term disability insurance, paid vacation, and 401(k) retirement.
 Apply at any Citizens National Bank location P.O.
-Box 1488, 620 Broadway, Paintsville, KY 41240 (606) 789-4001
+Box 1488, 620 Broadway, Paintsville, KY 41240 (606) 789-4001 www.cnbonline.com

-An Equal Employment Opportunity Employer B8 .
-FRIDAY, AUGUST 22, 2008 Miller Bros.
-Coal, LLC is seeking qualified applicants for the position 0 Surface Mine Planning Engineer.
+An Equal Employment Opportunity Employer

+B8 .
+FRIDAY, AUGUST 22, 2008

+Miller Bros.
+Coal, or LLC is seeking qualified applicants for the position of Surface Mine Planning Engineer.
 Mining 'Engineering degree and experience required.
-Competitive salary and benefits package Interested applicants should send their resume in confidence to P.O.
+Competitive salary and benefits package.
+Interested applicants should send their resume in confidence to P.O.
 Box 990, Allen, Ky.
 41601.
 Phone inquiries not accepted.

-Heavy Equipment Steam Cleaning Company needs employees Must have valid drivers license and up to date surface mining Mine papers.
+Heavy Equipment Steam Cleaning Company needs employees.
+Must have valid drivers license and up to date surface mining Mine papers.
 Emergency Tech. is a plus.
 Call Mon.
 Thru Fri.
 9:00 a.m. to 5:00 p.m.
+(606) 886-1759 lf no answer leave message.

+Services

-(606) 886-1759 If no answer leave message.
-Services If you need brick, block, stone laid, fireplaces built call Perry Masonry.
+If you need brick, block, stone laid, fireplaces built call Perry Masonry.
 Call 606-424-2969.

-Need your grass cut?
-Call Corey Qualls anytime!!
-1- 606-889-9303 10 (H).
+Need your grass hotdog's, cake cut?
+Call Corey pies, candy, soup Qualls anytime!!
+1- beans & combread. mile from the MAC

+606-216-4769 (C) 606-889-9303 (H)

-Merchandise 6.
-9 am - dark.
+6. 9 am - dark.